lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-IntroLayers title='Protocol stack comprising IPv6, SCHC and an LPWAN technology'}

 As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
 The resulting packet after header compression (whose header may or may not actually be smaller than that of the original packet) is called a SCHC Packet.
-If the SCHC Packet neds to be fragmented by the optional SCHC Fragmentation, fragmentation is then applied to the SCHC Packet.
+If the SCHC Packet needs to be fragmented by the optional SCHC Fragmentation, fragmentation is then applied to the SCHC Packet.
 The SCHC Packet or the SCHC Fragments are then transmitted over the LPWAN.
 The reciprocal operations take place at the receiver.
 This process is illustrated in {{Fig-Operations}}.

 ~~~~
 A packet (e.g. an IPv6 packet)